BurtKim/libffbb/README.md

 Support forum post:
 http://supportforums.blackberry.com/t5/Native-Development/Camera-API-NV12-frame-to-AVFrame-FFmpeg/td-p/1842089

-# Required Libraries
+# Requirement

 FFmeg is a required library for libffcamapi.
 FFmpeg carries the LGPL-v2.1 license, unless H.264 is enabled, in which case it uses GPL.

-Included with libffcamapi are prebuilt library files using the LGPL-v2.1 license.
+Included with libffcamapi is the FFmpeg source and prebuilt library files using the LGPL-v2.1 license.
 Listed below are some quick instructions for rebuilding FFmpeg for both armle-v7 and x86.

 ## Download FFmpeg